Credit Peter Shaw Photography

 2-Organic plants at a nursery are too expensive.
 What do you do?
 (Reuse plastic yogurt containers by punching holes in bottom, share cost of seeds with a friend and start seedlings inside.
 Buy a packet of 4 plants and share cost with 2-4 friends.)

 3-No time for a garden.
 (Plant one plant.
-Plant strawberries, sorrel, leeks, potatoes, rhubarb or another plant that return without having to replant.)
+Plant strawberries, sorrel, leeks, potatoes, rhubarb, perennial spinach, or another plant that return without needing to replant.)

 Science and Math questions:

 1) Which fruits and vegetables can you think of that need bees/pollinators in order to have fruit?